dchampion/crypto/README.md

 # crypto
 ## <i>What did I do during the pandemic?</i>
-This repository contains findings and notes gathered over a period of roughly 12 months beginning in March 2020; let's call it  the <i>Pandemic Year</i>.
+This repository contains findings and notes gathered over a period of roughly 12 months beginning in March 2020; let's call this the <i>Pandemic Year</i>.
 It culminates in a 12k-word <a href=https://github.com/dchampion/crypto/blob/master/TheElementsOfPublicKeyCryptography.pdf>survey of <i>public-key</i> cryptography</a>; a (relatively) modern branch of the field that is (among other things) foundational to internet security.
 <p>
-If the mere sight of the phrase <i>12k-word survey</i> makes your eyes glaze over, read just the first page, which recounts a little-known and entertaining anecdote from the early days of the field.
+If the mere sight of the phrase <i>12k-word survey</i> makes your eyes glaze over, read just the first page, which recounts a little-known and entertaining anecdote from the early days of academic cryptography.
 <p>
-Each artifact in this repository&mdash;excluding <i>meta</i> files like this <code>README</code>&mdash;is enumerated with a short description at the end of this document.
+Each artifact in this repository&mdash;excluding <i>meta</i> files like this README&mdash;is enumerated with a short description at the end of this document.

 ## <i>Why did I do this?</i>
 <b>Short answer:</b> I was bored.